 Jyrki 69 – Everything that I do, a guy who creates Rockabilly stuff and the solo record, everything in the end leads into The 69 Eyes.
 Sooner or later we will be back.
 If it’s not happening, I can’t wait, I’ll do these other things by myself.
 I want to do it, but they’re easier at this point.

 CrypticRock.com – Well it is something to look forward to.
-A The 69 Eyes fan will really enjoy Helsinki Vampire because it encompasses all of The 69 Eyes darkest elements and amplifies them 100 percent.
+A The 69 Eyes fan will really enjoy Helsinki Vampire because it encompasses all of The 69 Eyes’ darkest elements and amplifies them 100 percent.
 That said, it seems like on this album you are able to challenge yourself more vocally.

 A couple of the songs of Helsinki Vampire will go to the movies and the videos will be like a teaser from the movies.
 I really have reached my goal of what I always wanted with this.
 Maybe one fine day I will write a movie theme song as well!
 “Blood Lust” will also be a video.
 It will be in a movie called Sunset Society.
-There’s Lemmy from Motörhead and he’s a main vampire along with a couple of other sunset strip heroes in the movie as well.
-That video will be awesome and movie looks super fun too.
+There’s Lemmy from Motörhead and he’s a main vampire along with a couple of other Sunset Strip heroes in the movie as well.
+That video will be awesome and the movie looks super fun too.
 It’s everything I’ve talked, dreamt, and tried to achieve, is on this record, really.

-Jyrki 69 – This is a question which is asked so many times and I tend to give different answers.
+Jyrki 69 – This is a question that is asked so many times and I tend to give different answers.
 It depends.
 I should ask a question back.
 Do you consider vampire movies as Horror?
-What do you mean with Horror?
+What do you mean by Horror?
 I like old school stuff and lame classic Horror movies.
 I don’t like too much because Horror nowadays has become a very graphical and realistic direction.
 I’m more with the softer values (laughs).

 CrypticRock.com – That is very cool to hear.
 Fright Night is a really great vampire film.
 It’s a fun film.
 It seems like a lot of modern Horror films are more graphic.
-There is really not a lot of mystique to a lot of Horror films.
-The cheesiness is one thing in a lot of older films, but it is that atmospheric quality that really draws you in.
+There is not a lot of mystique to a lot of Horror films.
+The cheesiness is one thing in a lot of older films, but it is that atmospheric quality that draws you in.

 Jyrki 69 – Nobody does movies like in the ’80s anymore.
 They were always a good wipe.
-With the music and positiveness it would end up in good terms.
+With the music and positivity, it would end up on good terms.
 Nowadays, of course, times have changed.
 That’s why ’80s movies have become classics, so many of them.
 That wipe is there like The Jewel of the Nile (1985) or Back to the Future (1985).
 They became classics because nobody makes those kinds of movies.
 Talking about Horror movies, I went to the movies to see The Crimson Peak in 2015 and I actually liked it!
 That was old school kind of, and very beautiful.
 I wish they made movies like that more.

 CrypticRock.com – Yes, Guillermo del Toro is quite good at that.
 Did you happen to see the 2016 movie The Neon Demon?

 Jyrki 69 – Yes, absolutely, and it’s fucking great!
-The sound of the movie is exactly the sound of our the Helsinki Vampire album.
+The sound of the movie is exactly the sound of our Helsinki Vampire album.
 The synthesizers on this record, it’s exactly like from the sound world in that movie.
 Nicolas Winding Refn is the fucking coolest director at the moment as well.
 I really like that movie a lot.
 I went to see it in the movies.
-It has all these elements from different and wipes.
+It has all these elements from different wipes.
 There’s something familiar.
 Something unexpected, but somehow I think everything was right in that movie.
 It really made you think later on.
 Sound-wise, I think “Blood Lust” could be played on that and fit in that movie.

 CrypticRock.com – Agreed completely.
 While we are on the topic of movies, it seems like nowadays, when it comes to a lot of newer Horror films, a lot of them are remakes.
 What do you think of all these remakes?